AustinDumm/BadRed/notes.md

 1. Undo/Redo
 2. More VIMish bindings
-3. Text color maps?
-    a.
-Look into how other editors handle this
-    b.
-Ranges with colors?
 4. Text linking maps?
     a.
 Look into how other editors handle this
     b.
 Ranges with destinations?